oac-tree/sup-protocol/doc/protocol_stack.rst

    API method that can provide generic application protocol information to the caller.

+`ProtocolResult` is a simple wrapper around an unsigned integer value that describes success or a failure condition.
+User applications can extend the existing set with their application specific error conditions.
+User-defined error codes should start from the value `GENERIC_APPLICATION_ERROR_START` for generic application frameworks and from `SPECIFIC_APPLICATION_ERROR_START` for concrete applications.

-The following basic `ProtocolResult` objects are defined:
+The following basic `ProtocolResult` objects are defined in `sup-protocol`:

 .. list-table::
    :widths: 30 85